EdeMeijer/serialize-debugger/README.md

 # serialize-debugger

-A tool for debugging failing PHP serialize() calls
+A tool for debugging failing or dangerous PHP serialize() calls